rolivencia/de_dust2_largo/README.md

 Adaptation of the original "de_dust2_largo" developed by Ramiro Olivencia, aka [Murray](https://steamcommunity.com/id/mapper22/), The original version was developed by me under the moniker "mapper22" for Counter-Strike 1.6 as a modification of the original "de_dust" by Dave Johnston, aka DaveJ.

-Detailed textures taken from de_dust2_upscaled, by 3kliksphilip, based on the originals from Chris "MacMan" Ashton.

 Contributions to refactor and improve the CSGO port were made by Maxwell Ruiz, aka [WorstAquaPlayer](https://steamcommunity.com/id/AquaPlayer).

 **Version 1.1 - 02/04/2020**